symbol_muslim_call_to_prayer

 • However, a اِسْم الْفِعْل has governing power of a verb and works as a regent (عامِل).
 It can govern other words and induces cases – note the cases after such a word.

-• Therefore, it can carry a direct object (مَفْعُول بِهِ) in the accusative case (مَنْصُوب).
+• Therefore, it can carry a direct object (مَفْعُول بِهِ) in the case (مَنْصُوب).
 This object, however, can never precede the اِسْم الْفِعْل.
 It has to be placed after.

 I only focus on the imperative here as this is the most common type.

-The imperative force (اِسْم فِعْل أَمْر)
+Nouns with imperative force (اِسْم فِعْل أَمْر)

 Hush!
 Silence!اُسْكُتْصَهْ